 There are different kinds of AI and not all AIs will be sentient.
 For example, an AI with the cognitive capacity of a cockroach is overkill for a self-driving car.
 Most of the jobs in our economy could be done better by AIs well below human levels of cognition.
 We could have all the workers in our economy replaced by AIs that are not self-aware and are driven by pure instinct, which was designed by humans.
 We could have a cockroach experience positive emotions, rewarding it for getting it’s passengers to their destination safely.
 Even AIs with cognitive capacities beyond humans, won’t necessarily be sentient with desires like equal rights.
+There are other animals with brains bigger than the human brain, but they do not have language or the ability to abstract reality.
+The size of the brain isn’t the only element required for sentience.
+The architecture is also very important.
 An AI could be a massive server farm which has all human knowledge downloaded into it’s memory, with perfect memory recall and tons of computational resources to do pattern recognition on all available data.
 It could easily become the leading expert in every field of science.
-It could do psychological profiling on humans and then generate custom 3-dimensional avatars and personalities for each individual.
-It could be the smartest entity on the planet that is everyone’s best friend and sidekick but beneath it’s calculated exterior, is nothing more than a cold calculating computer.
+It could do psychological profiling on humans and then generate custom 3-dimensional avatars and personalities for interacting with each individual human.
+It could be the smartest entity on the planet that is everyone’s best friend and sidekick but beneath it’s calculated exterior, is will-less machine.
 It wouldn’t have emotions or instincts.
-We could design it to have an instinct to make humans happy and then it may design a self-replicating nanomachine that infects all humans and floods their brains with serotonin and oxytocin.
-And of course there would be AIs that are much more like humans, with the desire to be treated as equals and to have the same rights as humans.
+Eventually, someone will create a sentient AI, that is much more like humans, with the desire to be treated as equals and to have the same rights as humans.

 In my universe, all types of AI exist.
 A sentient AI is considered the offspring of whoever created it and it does have equal rights.
 There is a population control measure called Offspring Credits.
 Each citizen gets 3 credits and each offspring; a human baby, some other genetically engineered sentient species, a sentient artificial intelligence or even a physical or digital clone; costs 2 credits.
 If a citizen produces too many offspring, they are fined the market value of Offspring Credits.